keymanapp/help.keyman.com/developer/language/guide/virtual-keys.md

    ```
    c matches SHIFT C01 (aka SHIFT K_A on US keyboard)
-   c caps lock is ignored
+   c caps lock is ignored, unless you define &CasedKeys
    + [SHIFT K_A] >

    c C01 is an alias for K_A